 State Farm® Celebrates the Heroes Working and Volunteering at Animal Shelters

-Pets are a member of the family but for many animals, they haven’t found their forever home.
-Each year an estimated 7.6 million companion animals enter animal shelters.
+Pets are a member of the family.
+Unfortunately, many animals haven’t found their forever home.
+Each year, an estimated 7.6 million companion animals enter animal shelters.
 They are loved and cared for by dedicated employees and volunteers.
 For some of these animals, it is the first time they have received a loving touch or a regular meal.

 National Animal Shelter Appreciation Week is November 5-11, 2017.
 State Farm celebrates the people who dedicate their time working and volunteering at the estimated 14,000 shelters and pet rescue groups in the United States.
-These people are aware that animal rescue is both rewarding and devastating.
+These people know animal rescue is both rewarding and devastating.

 State Farm does not exclude homeowners or renters insurance coverage because of the breed of dog owned.
 Under the right circumstances, any dog might bite, regardless of breed.